- What Is a Project Portfolio?

 What Is Project Portfolio Management?
 (PPM)

-Project portfolio management (PPM) is the analysis and optimization of the costs, resources, technologies and processes for all the projects and programs within a portfolio.
-Project portfolio management is typically carried out by portfolio managers or a project management office (PMO).
+Project portfolio management (PPM) is the process of planning, scheduling and monitoring of project portfolios, a process that’s typically carried out by project portfolio managers or a project management office (PMO).

 Related: 15 Free PMO Templates for Excel and Word